TomasMikula/ReactFX/README.md

 Interceptable streams
 ---------------------

-`InterceptableStream` is an event stream whose event emission can be temporarily intercepted. `EventStream` provides method `interceptable()` that returns an interceptable version of the event stream.
+`InterceptableEventStream` is an event stream whose event emission can be temporarily intercepted. `EventStream` provides the method `interceptable()` that returns an interceptable version of the event stream.

 ```java
 EventStream<T> stream = ...;